Water Hammer Basics

 The main step towards reducing the water hammer possibility is by educating the pump and valve operators or plant operators.

-As it is well-known that quick valve closing is the ultimate cause for water hammer generation, so it the responsibility of the valve operators to close the valves in the correct way as mentioned in the operating manuals.
+As it is well-known that quick valve closing is the ultimate cause of water hammer generation, it is the responsibility of the valve operators to close the valves in the correct way as mentioned in the operating manuals.

-For situations where the pump suction gets blocked, plant operators must stop the pumps following the same sequence steps that they would use while a controlled shutdown is planned.
-In such cases, the vapor pocket will close at the minimum possible velocity this, in turn, will limit the magnitude os shock wave to a minimum.
+For situations where the pump suction gets blocked, plant operators must stop the pumps following the same sequence of steps that they would use while a controlled shutdown is planned.
+In such cases, the vapor pocket will close at the minimum possible velocity this, in turn, will limit the magnitude of the shock wave to a minimum.

 Operators should attempt to control the suction pipe movement and position it at the pipe entrance to keep it free from blocking.
 However, if there is a slump in the mining or dredging face, the pipe may still become blocked.
 Such risks can be carefully considered before moving the suction pipe entrance, as it may cause a water hammer.